puppetlabs/sce_issues/README.md

-# Public CEM Issue Reporting
+# Public SCE Issue Reporting

-This repository will allow public community members to file bug reports, doc change requests and feature request against the Compliance Enforcement Modules (CEM) (cem_linux and cem_windows).
+This repository will allow public community members to file bug reports, doc change requests and feature request against the Security Compliance Enforcement modules (SCE) (sce_linux and sce_windows).

-The CEM Product and Engineering team regularly monitors and triages issues and requests here.
+The SCE Product and Engineering team regularly monitors and triages issues and requests here.
 Planning and roadmap activity takes place internally, so you may not see much activity until engineering begins actively working on a reported issue.